50 + Problems on H.C.F and L.C.M Questions and Answers | Quantitative Aptitude

 10 shares

-HCF (Highest Common Factor) and LCM (Least Common Factor) are the basics of many mathematical operations.
-These help solve the various complex mathematical problems at wide variety of competitive exams like RBI Assistant Exam, GATE, NEET, and more.
+Problems on H.C.F and L.C.M: HCF (Highest Common Factor) and LCM (Least Common Factor) are the basics of many mathematical operations.
+These help solve the various complex mathematical problems at a wide variety of competitive exams like RBI Assistant Exam, GATE, NEET, and more.
 To ace the performance at the examination, it is important to develop a grip with these questions.
 Scroll below to find practice problems on H.C.F. and L.C.M.

-There are different formulas to find HCF and LCM individually.
+For the problems on H.C.F and L.C.M, there are different ways to find them individually.
 Let’s explore them one by one:

 Division Method